 Make sure you spend the minimum amount of time on each question, so that before submission you have enough time to review your answers.
 If you prepare this in advance, you can estimate the exact time you are spending on each question.

-4) Every word counts
+Step 4: Every word counts

 You might receive some information in the passage that is irrelevant, but you should still read the passage without ignoring sentences and skipping lines.
 Each detail makes the full passage and helps you provide relevant information where required.